Multi-Objective Hardware-Mapping Co-Optimisation for Multi-DNN Workloads on Chiplet-based Accelerators: Evaluation

 \subsubsection{Sensitivity of NoP Link Bandwidth}

-MOHaM calculates latency by combining and processing results of individual Timeloop~\cite{parashar2019timeloop} simulations and considering an NoP for data transfer between $MI$s to $SAI$s.
-Hence, latency depends on the NoP hosting tile of each $SAI$, the amount of data accessed from memory, determined by the layer mappings, and the NoP link bandwidth.
-Figure~\ref{gra:nop} shows the latency of Pareto-optimal design points by MOHaM with varying NoP link bandwidth for the AR/VR workload.
-Apart from some exceptions due to the stochastic nature of GAs, there is a trend of decreasing latency with increasing bandwidth.
-However, bandwidth beyond 16 GB/s does not seem to improve the latency significantly.
+This experiment evaluates the correlation of performance (latency) and NoP link bandwidth.
+Unlike state-of-the-art, where the communication cost is partially or entirely ignored, MOHaM implements it in detail.
+The communication model considers head/serialisation delay, routing paths, and bandwidth allocation on NoC and NoP links.
+Workload latency mainly depends on: (a) \emph{SAI} hosting tile positions in NoP, (b) amount of data accessed from memory as per the layer mappings, and (c) NoP link bandwidth.
+MOHaM optimises \emph{SAI} hosting tile positions to exploit maximum available bandwidth and avoid bottlenecks.
+Nevertheless, sometimes it becomes necessary to increase the bandwidth for the desired workload latency.
+Figure~\ref{gra:nop} shows the latency of Pareto solutions by MOHaM with varying NoP link bandwidth for the \textit{AR/VR} workload.
+As expected, apart from some exceptions due to the stochastic nature of GAs, there is a trend of decreasing latency with increasing bandwidth.
+The biggest improvement is observed when the bandwidth increases from 2GB/s to 4GB/s.
+It is also worth observing that increasing the bandwidth beyond 16GB/s does not guarantee any improvement in latency.
+This analysis using MOHaM can help reduce communication costs while maintaining the desired performance of the system.